Investigating and Modeling the Dynamics of Long Ties: Supplementary Note 5: Lifespan of social ties

 In the main text, we use the persistence probability and interaction increments to investigate the dynamics of social ties.
 Here we use the ``lifespan'' as the other dimension to measure the dynamics.
-It is defined as the number of phases for which a pair has any interactions.
-As shown in Fig.~\ref{fig:Fig.S4}, there are also U-shapes regarding the relationship between tie range and lasting phases.
+When defining the lifespan, we explore two choices: (1) the social tie has to have interactions for every phase within the lifespan; and (2) a social tie has interactions in the first and the last phases no matter whether they have interactions in the phases in between.
+As shown in Fig.~\ref{fig:Fig.S8}, there are also U-shapes regarding the relationship between tie range and lifespans, regardless of the choice of the definition of the lifespan.
 This result further verifies our statement in the main text, i.e., ``long ties persist longer.''